 Hotels near Arènes de Lutèce - Where to Stay

-Two attractive 3-star Paris boutique hotels close to the Arena's Rue Monge entrance offer moderate rates, personalized service, air conditioning, and excellent value in this lovely, quiet corner of the 5th arrondissement.
+Several attractive 3-star and 4-star Paris boutique hotels close to the Arena's Rue Monge entrance offer reasonable rates, personalized service, air conditioning, and excellent value in this lovely, quiet corner of the 5th arrondissement.

 Hotel des Arènes